cruizm/AlternateBitProtocolSimulator/README.md

 5. To check the output of the simulation, open  "data/abp_output.txt"

+6. To chech the modified output of the simulator, open "data/abp_processed_output.csv"

+7. To check the percentage of packets lost, open "data/abp_output_mod.txt"

-6. To execute the simulator with different inputs
+8. To execute the simulator with different inputs

- 6.1.
+ 8.1.
 Create new .txt files with the same structure as input_abp_0.txt or input_abp_1.txt

- 6.2.
+ 8.2.
 Run the simulator using the instructions in step 4

- 6.3.
+ 8.3.
 If you want to keep the output, rename abp_output.txt.
 To do so, type in the terminal: "mv abp_output.txt NEW_NAME"
 >		         Example: mv abp_output.txt abp_output_0.txt